 Icon

-column type displays an icon image.
+The icon column type displays an icon image, record profile image, or automation resource.

 You’ll find a list of icon names in Setup » Developers » Icon Reference.